edgarkech/leaf_shutter/README.md

 - prototyping and showcasing a working shutter
 - refresh some of my almost forgotten knowledge about basic electronics
 - learn a little bit about microcontrollers and their programming
-- designs good and easy enough to be just a blueprint for less experienced people to just make their own builds.
+- design good and easy enough to be just a blueprint for less experienced people to just make their own builds.
-- designs universal and modular enough to be adaptable to different components (different microcontrollers, steppers, stepper drivers, battery holders, connectors, screws, ...)
+- design universal and modular enough to be adaptable to different components (different microcontrollers, steppers, stepper drivers, battery holders, connectors, screws, ...)

 Early design decisions: